 She contributed to Lifeline Aotearoa for over seven years, initially as a Helpline telephone counsellor with suicide Intervention skills, then co-facilitating the Foundation Training, and formally mentoring new counsellors.
 She has been a trustee, and Chairperson, of LifeKidz Charitable Trust – an after-school and holiday programme for special needs children.
 Cathy is currently a Trustee on the Board for TalkLink Trust – which provides assistive technology for the disability sector.

-Cathy’s tertiary qualifications include a BCom and Postgraduate Diploma in Business Management (Human Resource Management).
-She has completed some Psychology and Sociology courses; and a significant number of courses in leadership including the tertiary sector New Zealand Women in Leadership programme.
+Cathy’s tertiary qualifications include a BCom (with two years of Psychology), a sociology course, and a Postgraduate Diploma in Business Management (Human Resource Management).
+Currently Cathy is working towards the Masters of Counselling with the University of Auckland.
+She has completed a significant number of courses in leadership including the tertiary sector New Zealand Women in Leadership programme.

 Although Cathy enjoys challenges she now looks for less arduous tramping outings than the two 100km Oxfam Trail Walk Fundraisers she completed with her teams.
 Spending time with her extending family gives Cathy pleasure.